SchoolOfFreelancing/Freelancing-On-Linux/README.md

 Pay using [PayPal](https://www.paypal.com/ncp/payment/J5F7BS5QZMWGJ) | [bKash](https://shop.bkash.com/school-of-freelancing018907576/pay/bdt60000/cLNdZh) | [Wise](https://www.wise.com/)

 Trainees must complete 100% of the training and earn a 5-star feedback rating on at least one marketplace.
-Our mentors will assist trainees in completing their first job but not subsequent ones during this training 🚀
+Before enrolling, please confirm that this training program aligns with your freelancing goals and that you're prepared for remote learning.
 If you are looking for success on the most prominent freelance marketplaces?
 [Join this training](https://forms.gle/hkyz9uR2Z8WVPUPH7)

 ## Digital Presence
 [LinkedIn](https://www.linkedin.com/company/school-of-freelancing)